James Corden: 2024–present: The Constituent and Gavin & Stacey finale

 On 20 March 2024, it was announced that Corden would make his return to theatre, starring as Alec in a new political drama by Joe Penhall called The Constituent, opposite Anna Maxwell Martin and directed by Matthew Warchus.
 The play ran at The Old Vic in London from 13 June to 10 August 2024.
 Once again teaming up with Ruth Jones, together they wrote and starred in the final episode of Gavin & Stacey, airing on Christmas Day 2024 on BBC One, 17 years after the show was first broadcast.

 In September 2025, Corden returned to Broadway at the Music Box Theatre playing Yvan in the revival of Yasmina Reza's play Art opposite Bobby Cannavale and Neil Patrick Harris for a limited season, direct by Scott Ellis.

+Controversies

+During his tenure hosting The Late Late Show, Corden faced several controversies.
+In April 2019, television writer Jack Allison accused Corden of attending a Writers Guild of America meeting without his staffers—accompanied only by an executive producer—to advocate for a new lower pay grade for entry-level writers below union minimums.
+Allison noted that internships and writers' assistant positions already existed as pipeline opportunities, and characterized the proposal as skeptical given the show's staff were already among television's lowest-paid writers.
+Corden responded that he sought to "explore whether talented people could get a better opportunity" through 13-week writers' assistant contracts even though these would bypass existing union protections and minimum rates, denying any intent to pay writers less than they deserved.
+The Writers Guild rejected the proposal as it would have undercut established union minimum rates negotiated in the MBA.

+In October 2017, while hosting the amfAR Inspiration Gala in Los Angeles amid emerging allegations of sexual misconduct against Harvey Weinstein, Corden made multiple jokes referencing Weinstein, including one about him requesting massages in his hotel room.
+The remarks drew groans from the audience and criticism from figures including Rose McGowan; Corden later apologised on Twitter, stating "sexual assault is no laughing matter" and that his intent was to shame Weinstein, not his victims.

+In October 2022, Corden was banned from the New York restaurant Balthazar by proprietor Keith McNally, after reportedly being "abusive" and "extremely nasty" to staff.
+The ban was later rescinded after Corden apologised to McNally in private and in public, admitting that he had been "ungracious".
+Keith McNally described James Corden as a "tiny cretin" and the "most abusive customer" to his servers in 25 years, citing incidents where Corden berated staff over food errors.

 Influences

 Corden has said that his comedy influences are Graham Norton, Chris Evans, Jonathan Ross, Conan O'Brien, David Letterman, and Stephen Colbert.